 You have skipped the navigation, tab for page content

-The Storm find themselves in uncharted waters with seven losses on the trot and they face another tough test when Wests Tigers arrive at AAMI Park looking to bounce back to form.
+The Storm entered their Round 10 game in uncharted waters with seven losses on the trot and faced a tough test against Wests Tigers at AAMI Park.

-The Tigers had climbed to third on the ladder before last Sunday's thumping loss to the Sharks and they will be determined to prove their early-season form was no flash in the pan.
+The Tigers had climbed to third on the ladder before last Sunday's thumping loss to the Sharks and were determined to prove their early-season form was no flash in the pan.

-Melbourne have won 27 of the 39 clashes between these two sides and will look to superstars Harry Grant and Cameron Munster to ensure that dominance continues.
+Coming into the game, Melbourne had won 27 of the 39 clashes between these two sides and in this game, superstars Harry Grant and Cameron Munster to stood up to ensure that dominance continued.

-The curtain comes down on Round 10 with a cracker of a clash in Canberra between Ricky's Raiders and Ivan's Panthers - both coming off Round 9 wins and both capable of exhilarating football on their day.
+The curtain came down on Round 10 with a cracker of a clash in Canberra between Ricky's Raiders and Ivan's Panthers.
+Both were coming off Round 9 wins and both sides are capable of exhilarating football on their day.

 Follow all the action from Round 10 of the NRL Telstra Premiership on NRL.com's live blog.